New year, new resolutions…but is it the same old information management game…?

 And Here’s a Bonus – Revisit Your Plan Regularly

-Even if you already have all of 2022 all planned out by the week, it’s worth revisiting your plan as business needs evolve throughout the year.
+Even if you already have all of 2022 planned out by the week, it’s worth revisiting your information management program plan as business needs evolve throughout the year.
 Don’t tie yourself to a plan that’s no longer relevant.

 By no means should this list be considered a checklist—22 things that must be done this year.
 Instead, focus on just a few of these items that are top priorities for your team and based on your time and budget resources.